Less than a month into 2021, we have seen how things can – and continue to-- quickly evolve regarding COVID-19.

 In early clinical trials for various COVID-19 vaccines, only non-pregnant adults participated.
 For this reason, the vaccine will not be available for use in pregnant women when it first becomes available.
 However, clinical trials continue to expand those recruited to participate.
 Based on data from the expanded clinical trials, groups recommended to receive the vaccines could change in the future.

-Appointments will be required to receive the vaccine and those being vaccinated will be required to observe their scheduled appointment.
+Appointments are recommended for Inspira employees to receive the vaccine and those being vaccinated will be required to observe their scheduled appointment.

 You will need to bring your mobile phone; your employee ID; a government ID; and your insurance card.
 You will also need to wear a mask consistent with our current protective measures.